James4Ever0/agi_computer_control/usb_power_management/linux/README.md

-do not use 'laptop-mode' or 'powernap' or 'tlp'
+do not use 'laptop-mode' or 'powertop' or 'tlp'